Gold American Eagle Bullion Coin Sales Figures: 1986-2010

 The reverse (tails side) design, by Mrs. Miley Frances Busiek, depicts "Family of Eagles" motif, symbolizing family tradition and unity.
 Inscriptions for the one-ounce size include UNITED STATES OF AMERICA, E PLURIBUS UNUM, IN GOD WE TRUST, 50 DOLLARS and 1 OZ.
 FINE GOLD.
 The other fractions size bears the same inscriptions, but with varying dollar and fine gold amounts.

-Eagle Coin Specifications
+Gold Eagle Coin Specifications

 The following are the specification for the bullion American Gold Eagle Coins: